Why The GOP Is Toast

 turn out the lights of the Republican Party long ago.
 But it’s all too late now to vote our way out of this.

-2. Conservatives who vote for liberal Republican candidates against their own self-interest are no better than the large majority of African-Americans who vote reflexively for Democrats in every election.
+Conservatives who vote for liberal Republican candidates against their own self-interest are no better than the large majority of African-Americans who vote reflexively for Democrats in every election.
 I reject the notion coming from the Karl Rove types that I should vote for a Republican candidate who doesn’t share my views only because he is “Not a Democrat.”
 If neither political party will govern the way I prefer, then I will vote for neither one.
 Candidates who want my support must offer me something I want.
-Karl Rove acts as if voting is a take it or leave it proposition.
-He is mistaken; I will not vote for a Republican candidate only because he is the least worst option.
+Karl Rove acts as if voting is a take it or leave it proposition.… Read more »

 …and THAT’S A GOOD THING.